Subscribe for our newsletter to have the latest stories and curated art recommendations delivered straight to your inbox

 The lessons of art and war are entwined, and art stands as a constant reminder of the hard learnt lessons of the past & present, and the direction of the future.

 As we stand now in 2022 with Russia’s war on Ukraine entering the second month, RtistiQ has decided to use art and the power of technology to run an NFT art auction of the works of Ukrainian artists to raise money for them.
 These artists are suffering the horrific consequences of the assault in Ukraine.
 It is a pragmatic but a different use case, and we hope it can help garner support for these artists thanks to a world of cyber-liberate population.
 It is also an opportunity for the speculators of this initiative to own tradable and investible alternative assets which ought to prosper in times to come.
-Refer to our blog article:
+Refer to our blog article: Sending Help to Ukrainian Artists In This Hour of Maximum Need Through A Charity NFT Art Auction to learn more about the whys of this initiative by RtistiQ

 We hope through RtistiQ we can continue to use our platform in innovative ways to power the future of art experience around the world while the world is signalling the move to a web3.0 era.